grpc/proposal/L66-core-cancellation-status.md

           cancellation on the server), or 0 if the call succeeded */
 ```

-The phrase "in any way" is not clear, and the broadest (and current) definition is that it accounts for failures caused by client-side or server-side cancellations, deadline exceeded, maximum connection age exceeded, network resets, *and also explicit sending of non-OK status*.
+The phrase "in any way" is not clear, and the broadest (and current) definition is that it accounts for failures caused by issues such as client-side or server-side cancellations, deadlines being exceeded, connections exceeding their maximum age, network resets, *and explicit sending of non-OK status*.

 ### Related Proposals